agileware/wp-civicrm-ux/USAGE.md

 When linking to a CiviCRM Contribution Page to renew a membership inherited by relationship, it is important to be aware that the contact must have a permissioned relationship with the related contact.
 This enables the contact to renew the membership on behalf of the primary member, typically an organisation.
 If there is no permissioned relationship then a new organisation will be entered and the unsupervised duplicate matching rules for organisations will be used.
 A new membership instead of a membership renewal may also be created.
 [See the CiviCRM documentation for more details](https://docs.civicrm.org/user/en/latest/membership/defining-memberships)

 ### Deprecated shortcodes
-*The following shortcodes are marked for deprecation in a future release in favour of the above shortcodes.*
+*The following shortcodes remain functional but are deprecated in favour of `[ux_membership]` and `[ux_membership_row]` above, and may be removed in a future release.
+New sites should use the shortcodes above instead.*

 1. `[ux_membership_expiry]`  - Return a HTML tag with the membership expiry date of the login user.
 2. `[ux_membership_id]` - Return the membership id of the login user.